Hatting History in Objects

 Left, Walker, Ashworth & Linney Ltd and right, Joseph Wilson & Sons Ltd both of Denton, Lancashire, with London showrooms.

-Printing block advertising the Nova hat by 'Attaboy'.
-These check hats were made by the Denton Hat Co Ltd of Denton, Lancashire.
+Printing block advertising the 'Attaboy' Nova hat.
+These checkered hats were made by the Denton Hat Co Ltd of Denton, Lancashire.

 Opera hat with box.